zendtech/IbmiToolkit/README.md

-IbmToolkit
+IbmiToolkit
 ==========

-This project was originally hosted out at https://code.google.com/p/zend-ibmi-tk-cw/ and is now in it's new home here.
+This project was originally hosted at https://code.google.com/p/zend-ibmi-tk-cw/ and is now in its new home here.

-Will come back and populate this.
+This toolkit is a PHP-based front end to XMLSERVICE (www.youngiprofessionals.com/wiki/XMLSERVICE).
+Both parts of the toolkit are shipped with Zend Server and can also be downloaded, installed, and upgraded separately, being open source.